Wallet Attestation

 Host: wallet-provider.example.org

-Steps 13-17: The Wallet Provider Backend assesses the Wallet Attestation Request and issues a Wallet Attestation, if the requirements described below are satisfied:
+Steps 13-17: The Wallet Provider Backend evaluates the Wallet Attestation Request and MUST perform the following checks:

-1. It MUST check the Wallet Attestation Request contains all the defined HTTP Request header parameters according to Table of the Wallet Attestation Request Header.
+1. The request MUST include all required HTTP header parameters as defined in Table of the Wallet Attestation Request Header.

-2. It MUST verify that the signature of the received Wallet Attestation Request is valid and associated with public jwk.
+2. The signature of the Wallet Attestation Request MUST be valid and verifiable using the provided jwk.

-3. It MUST verify that the challenge was generated by Wallet Provider and has not already been used.
+3. The challenge value MUST have been generated by the Wallet Provider and not previously used.

-5. It MUST reconstruct the client_data via the challenge and the jwk public key, to validate hardware_signature via the Cryptographic Hardware Key public key registered and associated with the Wallet Instance.
+5. The client_data MUST be reconstructed using the challenge and the jwk public key.
+The hardware_signature parameter value is then validated using the registered Cryptographic Hardware Key's public key associated with the Wallet Instance.

-6. It MUST validate the integrity_assertion as defined by the device manufacturers' guidelines.
-The list of checks that the Wallet Provider MUST perform are defined by the operating system manufacturers documentation.
+6. The integrity_assertion MUST be validated according to the device manufacturer's guidelines.
+The specific checks performed by the Wallet Provider are detailed in the operating system manufacturer's documentation.

-7. It MUST verify that the device in use has no security flaws and reflects the minimum security requirements defined by the Wallet Provider.
+7. The device in use MUST be free of known security flaws and meet the minimum security requirements defined by the Wallet Provider.

-Below an non-normative example of the Wallet Attestation without encoding and signature applied:
+Below is a non-normative example of the Wallet Attestation without encoding and signature applied:

 {